Posted on Feb 28, 2017 in Family Law by Amanda Wilson

 Therefore, for any heterosexual couple who may be disappointed at this recent ruling, it is worth thinking seriously about their future, particularly when deciding whether to perhaps continue cohabiting or enter into a marriage.
 If the notion of marriage is one that does not sit comfortably with a couple, then they should be aware of the cohabitation legislation and should seek specialist advice on that from the outset, to ensure that they are aware of their rights and, what they can and cannot expect to receive in the event of a future separation.
 Although Rebecca Steinfeld and Charles Keidan are apparently considering an appeal against the Judgment, that could take a number of years to be determined.

 Amanda Wilson is a Partner in our Family Law team.
-If you have any questions about Civil Partnerships, Cohabitation or any other queries relating to family law please contact Amanda Wilson on 01382 229111, alternatively please contact any member of the Family Law team.
+If you have any questions about Civil Partnerships, Cohabitation or any other queries relating to family law please contact Amanda Wilson on the details below.